SoftcodingForYou/NeuriGUI/README.md

 2. Compilation

 The compiled version the the Neuri GUI runs way faster and has more stable  execution speed of iteration loops inside the backend of the GUI.
 You can **compile the GUI with Nuitka**:
+- Windows: `nuitka ./neuri_gui.py --onefile --enable-plugin=tk-inter --standalone --enable-plugin=pyqt5 --include-data-dir=./frontend/=data --windows-icon-from-ico=frontend/Isotipo-Helment-color.ico --windows-disable-console`
-`nuitka3 ./neuri_gui.py --onefile --enable-plugin=tk-inter --standalone --enable-plugin=pyqt5 --include-data-dir=./frontend/=data --windows-icon-from-ico=frontend/Isotipo-Helment-color.ico --windows-disable-console`
+- GNU/Linux: `nuitka3 ./neuri_gui.py --onefile --enable-plugin=tk-inter --standalone --enable-plugin=pyqt5 --include-data-dir=./frontend/=data --windows-icon-from-ico=frontend/Isotipo-Helment-color.ico --windows-disable-console` (note the 3 in nuitka3 compared to Windows)